-Please submit a UCSD Regional Anesthesia Fellowship Application, an updated CV, three letters of recommendation (one from program director), a recent picture, USMLE and Specialty In-Service Scores, copy of Medical School Diploma and a brief personal statement outlining interest in fellowship and the specialty of regional anesthesia (600-word maximum).
+Please submit an ASRA Common Application or UCSD Regional Anesthesia Fellowship Application, an updated CV, three letters of recommendation (one from program director), a recent picture, USMLE and Specialty In-Service Scores, copy of Medical School Diploma and a brief personal statement outlining interest in fellowship and the specialty of regional anesthesia (600-word maximum).

 Applications for the 2020 RAAPM fellowship year will be accepted from

 January 1st through March 30th or until positions filled.
 We are looking for candidates for 1-year fellowships to start in July, August, and September 2020.
+We also have a January 2020 off-cycle position available.
 Please indicate which positions you are applying for.

 Incomplete application packets will not be reviewed.